 - Allow to cool for 6-8 hours or overnight in the refrigerator.

-- Once the marshmallows have set, use a butter knife and run it along the edge of the pan to release sides.
+- Once the marshmallows have set, use a butter knife and run it along the edge of the pan to release the sides.
 Gently tip the pan over to release the marshmallow slab.

 - Place the slab of marshmallows on a cutting board coated in powdered sweetener.